delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Really think about whom you are applying to.
 If you're applying in the tech industry chances are that they reading your CV on a computer, so hyperlinks in CVs are really cool.
 If not, maybe don't include them as they don't look good when printed out.

 Always send your CV as a PDF unless they absolutely specify it has to be sent in a format they require.

+List your education and employment in reverse chronological so your most recent stuff is right at the top of the page.

 ## Use a template